ajduberstein/sf_growth/scripts/data_quality/README.md

 We don't seem to have a high recall indicator for when establishments closed for most of the last 50 years of SF history.
 I asked the city how so many business locations have no end date before 2010.
 I received the following statement:

-> Businesses with with no ending dates have not closed.
+> Businesses with no ending dates have not closed.

 This unfortunately doesn't seem to be the case.
 If we believe the city's data to be accurate, a disproporationate number of businesses have closed in the last 7 years, roughly since the